dylanpoch/Condenscreen-v1.2/README.md

 ## High-Throughput Image Analysis and Statistical Pipeline for Quantifying Condensates

 **CondenScreen** is a robust, open-source pipeline developed to analyze condensate phenotypes in immunofluorescence images.
-Developed by the Schlieker Lab, the program leverages [CellProfiler 4.2.8](https://cellprofiler.org/) for image segmentation and R for statistical analysis.
+Developed by the Schlieker Lab, the program leverages [CellProfiler 4.2.6](https://cellprofiler.org/) for image segmentation and R for statistical analysis.

-#### For the condensate trained deep residual convolutional neural network (ResNet18) model, please download .ipynb file in CondensateML along with its associated model.pt file.
-#### For Interactive Figures, please download the .html files in the InteractiveFigures folder!
 ---

 ## Overview